ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_enrichment/indicator_enrichment.rst

         "status": "Success"
     }

-If one or more enrichment services is not available for one of the Indicator types included in the request body, then the request will enrich the Indicator types for which the specified enrichment service is available and return a message indicating which Indicators types could not be enriched with that service.
+If an enrichment service does not support one of the Indicator types defined in the request body, the request will enrich the types of Indicators that the enrichment service supports and return a message indicating which Indicators cannot be enriched with the enrichment service.
 For example, the following request attempts to enrich an Address and Host Indicator in the API user's Organization with data retrieved from Shodan and VirusTotal.
-Because Shodan is available for Address Indicators only, the API response includes a message stating that the Host Indicator cannot be enriched with Shodan.
+Because Shodan supports only Address Indicators, the API response includes a message stating that the Host Indicator cannot be enriched with Shodan.

 .. code::